Pots and Pans, AKA an SSLVPN - Palo Alto PAN-OS CVE-2024-0012 and CVE-2024-9474

 }

-Looked fun, but - why read, when you can diff?
+Looked fun, but - why read, when you can continue to diff?

 Fortunately, there is only a small variation change between 10.2.12-h1 and 10.2.12-h2 , only a 5MB difference in size - how hard could it be?